 Determining the Fate of a Service

-Beyond monetary value, there are other considerations for whether or not a service is worth keeping around:
+Beyond monetary value, there are other considerations for whether a service is worth keeping around:

 On the other hand, even a relevant service can be a resource hog.
 If it’s taking too much of your time and not making you money, the writing could be on the wall.

-Likewise, a service that no longer fits in with your business strategy should probably be jettisoned.
+Likewise, a service that no longer fits in within your business strategy should probably be jettisoned.

-It’s sort of like all the niceties of a fancy hotel.
-The small gestures (the mint on the pillow, towels folded in artistic shapes) that let clients know you care about their needs.
+It’s akin to the niceties of a fancy hotel.
+These small gestures (the mint on the pillow, towels folded in artistic shapes) let clients know you care about their needs.

 This could be worth continuing if you get a sense that your clients benefit from the service.
-However, that has to be measured carefully against the time and responsibilities that come with such perks.
+However, that must be measured carefully against the time and responsibilities that come with such perks.